-Who are the candidates running for the City Council in Aarhus ?
+Who were the candidates running for the City Council in Aarhus 2021?

 Why vote for the local and regional elections?

 Democracy is based on joint decisions.
-When you use your right to vote, you take responsibility in relation to society and your fellow human beings.
+When you use your right to vote, you take responsibility for society and your fellow human beings.

 The City Council of Aarhus Municipality (Aarhus Byråd)